 Professor Moriarty is a reflection of Sherlock Holmes.
 He shows not only the reader but the detective himself what he could have become if he had taken a different path.
 In a story, these two work well together because it takes what makes Sherlock Holmes so fascinating and turns it just slightly off-kilter.

 2. The Joker

 The Joker, perhaps more than any other villain who has come before him, is the personification of anarchy and chaos.
 He destroys things for the childlike pleasure of watching them as they fall.
 In any other narrative this sort of mindless madness would probably leave the reader feeling cheated—where’s the context?
 Where’s the motivation?
 Where’s the story?
 But in this world it works because Batman and the Joker are reflections of one another.

-The primary antagonist of Joanne Harris’ Chocolat is the village priest, Père Francis Reynaud (fans of the film version may recognize him as the village mayor, played by Alfred Molina—concerns were raised about the reception of depicting religion as an antagonistic influence in the story).
+The primary antagonist of Joanne Harris’ Chocolat is the village priest, Père Francis Reynaud (fans of the film version may recognize him as the village mayor, played by Alfred Molina).
 Francis Reynaud likes his role as priest for the stability and sense of purpose it gives him—the arrival of an enchanting, free-spirited chocolatiére threatens all that.

 These two represent two very different sides of humanity—wilderness and civilization, freedom and constraint, generosity and selfservience, disorder and discipline.
 All of these things exist within us at different moments, which is why the dynamic between these characters is so powerful.

 In the Inkworld trilogy, the Adderhead is an evil king made up of the world’s darkest fairy tales.
 He rules with cruelty and craves what all villains crave when they near the end of their lives and have run out of things to take: immortality.
 And he’s convinced that Mo Folchart, the protagonist of the story, can give it to him.